IAmTheOneWhoStoleYourClock/The-Inventorium/README.md

 <br>Mannly Munitions: https://gamebanana.com/mods/415275
 <br>Codename: reVALVe: https://gamebanana.com/mods/534107
 <br>Mombae's Fun Pack ᗜˬᗜ: https://gamebanana.com/mods/416688 (Note that this one will not work without some modifications, as it has not been updated in a while)
-<br>Model credits can be found there.
+<br>Model credits can be found there, and in the item schema where applicable.
 <br>Note that you will need to manually rename medieval_items_game.txt and vip_maps_items_game.txt to whatever vip and medieval maps you have installed if testing privately. (ex. cp_degrootkeep_items_game.txt)